stepanataccolade/docsv2/sources/ci_faq.md

 Plan upgrades are effective immediately and your bill will be pro-rated for the current month.
 Plan downgrades are effective immediately, however we do not issue refunds for minions that were already paid for during the current month.

+Check our blog on [upgrading your CI/CD subscription](http://blog.shippable.com/how-to-upgrade-your-ci-cd-subscription) for additional details.

+---

 ## Why can't I see some of my repositories in my Shippable account?